phrazzld/rubberduck/README.md

 ## Usage

+### rubberduck

+Open today's entry:

+`rubberduck`

+### config

 Set your editor:

 `rubberduck config`

-Open today's entry:

-`rubberduck`
+### review

-Review recent entries: (default opens entries from three months ago, one month ago, one week ago, and yesterday):
+Review recent entries (default opens entries from three months ago, one month ago, one week ago, and yesterday):

 `rubberduck review`

+### reminisce

 Review old entries: (default opens entries from each year ago, and six months ago):

 `rubberduck reminisce`

+### search

+Search your old entries for lines containing a term, phrase, or pattern:

+`rubberduck search "<pattern>"`

+Note: `search` ignores case and returns the lines immediately trailing and following the line with the matched pattern.
+It is equivalent to running:

+`egrep "<pattern>" -R $ENTRIES_PATH --ignore-case -C 1`

 ## Testing